 Food.
-First, remember that you will be paying for 12 dinners, from 25 August until 6 September.
+First, remember that you will be paying for 12 dinners, from 2 September through 15 September.
 If you want to "do the trip on the cheap," I would set aside about \$20 for each night or a total of \$240.
 This should be sufficient to buy you a fairly large supper and beverage.
 If you are a big eater, bring twice as much.
 Keep in mind that food is cheap, but alcohol is not.
 A full meal might cost the same as two beers or a glass of wine.
 Also bring a sufficient amount of money for daily snacks and soda pop.
-I would guess that \$4/day is sufficient for snacks.
+I would guess that \$5/day is sufficient for snacks.